-Most popular systems come with well documented APIs (interfaces usable to connect software).
-As a result, it is generally possible to create a system that pulls data from your trading system automatically, put it all into a single batch and post it into your accounting system.
+Most popular systems come with well documented APIs (interfaces usable to connect software that perform tasks automatically).
+As a result, it is generally possible to create a system that pulls data from your trading system automatically, puts it all into a single batch and posts it to your accounting system.

-This would require you to turn off the default integration partially or even entirely.
+This would require you to turn off the default integration to some degree (in some cases, completely.)